Northern | US

 The 14 best rugby union teams in France compete in the Top 14.
 However, the name and format of the league has changed throughout its history.
 This includes the inaugural tournament (which was contested by two teams) as well as the Top 16 era between 1995 and 2005.

-Which teams compete in the Top 14?
+Which player has made the most appearances in the Top 14?

 The top 14 teams in France compete in this annual league.
 As such, the teams change every year.
 The teams for the 2022-23 Top 14 season are: Aviron Bayonnais, Bordeaux Bègles, CA Brive, Castres, Clermont, Lyon, Montpellier, Racing 92, Section Paloise, Stade Français, Stade Rochelais, Stade Toulouse, Toulon and USA Perpignan.